Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-In summary, the underlying difference between the model presented in this paper and previous theoretical models is the inclusion of gravitationally subcritical structures in the core evolution theory.
+In summary, the underlying difference between the picture presented in this paper and previous theoretical models is the inclusion of gravitationally subcritical structures in the core evolution theory.
 In previous models, subcritical density structures are excluded in the analysis under the conventional assumption that such structures disperse before they can become prestellar/protostellar.
 Our model shows otherwise.
-As discussed in \S\ref{sec:results_evolution}, we find that a significant portion of cores that are not bound by self-gravity continue to evolve and eventually become prestellar/protostellar.
-Critically, turbulence dissipation appears to constitute a necessary and separate stage of core evolution that precedes gravitational collapse.
+As discussed in \S\ref{sec:results_evolution}, we find that a portion of cores that are not bound by self-gravity continue to evolve and eventually become prestellar/protostellar.
+Critically, turbulence dissipation appears to constitute an important separate stage of core evolution.
 Future studies that examine gravitationally subcritical cores along with supercritical ones are needed to understand the process of turbulence dissipation and how it sets the initial conditions for the later phase of gravitational collapse and star formation.